 Mardi Gras Balls

-The King and Queen work all year for the big spectacular ball.
-Their identity is a closely guarded secret -- and part of the mystique -- until the night of the Ball.
+While most people think of parades when they think of Mardi Gras, there are plenty of other traditions too.
+The King and Queen of each krewe work all year long for the big, spectacular ball.
+Their identity is a closely guarded secret and part of the mystique until the night of the Ball.

-This is a wonderful way to experience Mardi Gras!
-Everyone dresses formally, enjoys the parade, entertainment, and food all night long!
-See re-broadcasts of one of these live "compucasts"--right here on the web!
+This is a wonderful way to experience Mardi Gras.
+Everyone dresses formally and enjoys the parade, entertainment, and food all night long.
+See these re-broadcasts!